 Scale-ups require a different type of support to start-ups, a type of knowledge and guidance that is often very difficult to source.
 This is because taking a business from 20 to 80 people requires a different, niche set of skills and knowledge to that required of a business looking to grow from 60 to 100 for example.
 This support can be difficult to source at a reasonable cost to start-ups, both in terms of money and time and most often, the support offered to scale-ups is too generic or resource intensive.

 What is a scale-up company?

-Scale-up metrics have become a major area of focus in the entrepreneurial journey, particularly since the Scale-Up Institute published their 2014 Scale-Up Report which highlighted the profound impact these companies have on the economy.
+Scale-up has become a major area of focus in the entrepreneurial journey, particularly since the Scale-Up Institute published their 2014 Scale-Up Report which highlighted the profound impact these companies have on the economy.
 For those who aren’t familiar with the term scale-up, this is a company with more than 10 employees, a 20% average employee growth and annual turnover of 20% over a 3 year period.

 Out of the start-ups we have worked with over the years, 50% e.g. have gone on to xyz.
-As we have continued to work with start-ups and scale-up companies over the years, we have developed a rich understanding of how the challenges they face differ as they grow.
+As we have continued to work with start-ups and scale-ups over the years, we have developed a rich understanding of how the challenges they face differ as they grow.
 Here’s what we’ve learned:

 From adopter clients to mass market